alvinpolardog/EE6470_Final_Project/report.md

 Each RISCV core will be connected to one PE, and will control the data transfer between them for the respective data partition.
 The first core (hartid==0) will be responsible for reading the stimulus data into the global memory as well as outputting the result onto a file.

-To prevent the cores from transfering data to the detector system before the input data is read or after the result is being output, barriers are placed before and after the data transfering stage.
+To prevent the cores from transfering data to the detector system before the input data is read or after the result is being output, synchronization barriers are placed before and after the data transfering stage.

-One key note in using multiple cores is not allowing multiple core to read/write into the same location at a single period of time, that is, a race condition.
-This problem does not affect my resulting output, since the output is only written when there is a spike, and so it does not matter which core is writing to it.
-The place where the problem does prevail is the DMA.
+One key note in using multiple cores is not allowing multiple core to read/write into the same location at a single period of time, that is, race conditions.
+This problem does not affect the NEO resulting output, since the output is only written when there is a spike, and which core is writing to it does not matter.
+The place where the problem does materialize is at the DMA.
 Since DMA requires multiple location to be written to in one consecutive write, it does not work well with multiple cores, at least without any modification.
 To fix this issue, a mutex was used so that only one core can access the DMA at one time.

 The following is the result of RISCV VP simulation:
 | Configuration | Simulation Time (ns) | num-instru (Core 1) |num-instru (Core 2) |